autoSteve/ha-solcast-solar/FAQ.md

 The transition to daylight time results in Solcast varying the number of half-hourly forecast intervals for the day of transition.
 When transitioning to daylight time there will be only 46 intervals, and not the usual 48.
 This is because 2AM will no longer exist for that day.
 When transitioning from daylight time we get a sleep-in, and there are two 2AMs and a total of 50 intervals.

 The integration was messing up the UTC time of period start and end, and using a fixed number of 48 intervals.
 Now it does not.

+More recently "Winter time" transition support was added for Ireland (their Summer period is considered "standard" time, and the net time shift is the same, but this gets treated differently by Python code, which the integration is written in).

 ### Q: Why are certain sensors Watt, while others are Watt-hour or kilo-Watt-hour?
 Shouldn't these be the same?
 Why?